-While giving money tips for travelers in Italy, we should first talk about cash.
-You need to have some cash on hand always, because the open-air markets, some little shops, cafés and restaurants may not accept your credit card.
+Cash is King!
+While giving money tips to travelers in Italy, we should probably first talk about cash.
+You need to have some Euro cash on hand always, because the open-air markets, some little shops, cafés and pizzerias may not accept your credit card.
 Carry some small bills and coins with you for small purchases.
-You can exchange money at the airport before your flight, and especially when you arrive in Italy, and usually get a fair deal.
+You can exchange money at the airport before your flight, and especially when you arrive in Italy, and it’s usually a fair deal.
+Or get organized with your group in advance and buy Euros before you leave home.
 You need cash on arrival at the villa to pay the refundable security deposit.
 Read on for more money tips for travelers.

 Get Cash from an ATM in Italy

 You’ll do well by bringing your ATM card and remembering the PIN number; the automatic teller machines (bancomat) are everywhere.
 Notify your bank in advance that you’ll be traveling in Italy and ask about service charges when using the bankcard overseas.
+Beware of skimmers installed on top of the card reader, and make sure to cover and hide your fingers when typing your password on the keyboard.
 Some ATM machines offer a choice of languages and preset amounts to draw.
 Prelievo = withdrawal.
 The maximum daily withdrawal amount is currently € 250.

 Buying Euros in Advance